huonw/huonw.github.io/_posts/2015-05-08-finding-closure-in-rust.md

 e.g. `generic_closure((&|x| { ... }) as &Fn(_))`: so users of
 higher-order functions can choose which trade-off they want themselves.

-All of this flexibility falls directly out of using traits for closures.
+All of this flexibility falls directly out of using traits[^stdfunction] for closures, and the separate parts are independent and very compositional.

+[^stdfunction]: C++ has a similar choice, with `std::function` able to
+                provide type erasure/dynamic dispatch for closure
+                types, although it requires separate definition as a library type, and requires allocations.
+The Rust trait objects are a simple building block in the language, and don't require allocations (e.g. `&Fn()` is a trait object that can be created out of a pointer to the stack).

 The power closures offer allow one to build high-level, "fluent" APIs without losing performance compared to writing out the details by